-I can recall dozens of places in scripture where the one who seeks only to glory of God is intentional about it.
+I can recall dozens of places in scripture where the one who seeks only to the glory of God is intentional about it.
 This saint is purposefully discreet in giving, in prayer, in fasting, in serving, in reputation.
 They make much of God and nothing of themselves.
 The believer who engages in ‘Bema Seat living’ is a biblical model of humility.
 Am I saying it’s wrong to serve with a group of people because they will know about your good works?
 Of course not, but the common denominator is always the motives of our heart.

-Along the lines of God’s glory and our motives we need to remember, the church is no place for bravado driven self congratulatory applause from other believers for good works and service.
+Along the lines of God’s glory and our motives, we need to remember the church is no place for bravado driven self-congratulatory applause from other believers for good works and service.